hninphyu-prog/hotel-project/README.md

 # Hotel Management System

+## Team Contribution

+This project was developed as a team project.

 ## Overview

 The Hotel Management System is a desktop application developed to simplify and automate hotel operations.